JOTELLECHEA/CoffeaCasa-HEP-Analysis/README.md

 <img src="https://github.com/JOTELLECHEA/CoffeaCasa-HEP-Analysis/blob/main/title.png" width="100%">

 The "W Charge Asymmetry Analysis" project is a comprehensive exploration into the intriguing world of charge asymmetry in the decays of W bosons.
 W bosons, known for their pivotal role in electroweak interactions, can decay into charged leptons and neutrinos, resulting in W+ and W- bosons with differing charge properties.
-This analysis focuses on understanding and quantifying the charge asymmetry in the leptonic decays of W+ and W- bosons.
+This analysis focuses on understanding and quantifying the charge asymmetry in the leptonic decays of W+ and W- bosons via cross section ratio.

 ## Objectives